-And in the passion story, Christ rises from the dead and breaks the chains of hate, violence, and darkness (which is what sin is).
+And in the passion story, Christ rises from the dead and breaks the chains of hate, violence, and darkness (which is sin).
 The innocent scapegoat becomes the conqueror and breaks the power of mimetic contagion and all of the violence and hate that go along with it.

 But Christ’s death does something more than this: Christ gives us the perfect thing to imitate: Love.

-And we see this in Christ’s life—his love for the sick, the suffering, the marginalized, the forgotten, the sinners, the scared, the lost, his enemies.
+And we see this in Christ’s life.
+We see his love for the sick, the suffering, the marginalized, the forgotten, the sinners, the scared, the lost, his enemies.
 For everyone.

-He desired to love everyone and make them whole, and looking at Christ, Girard argues, we learn to desire to love others, too.
-This is what stops mimetic contagion because rather than our desire escalating us into violence and aggression towards one another, we know how to desire love, which leads us to relationships of connection and peace with one another.
+He desired to love everyone and make them whole.
+And looking at Christ, Girard argues, we learn to desire to love others, too.
+This is what stops mimetic contagion.
+That is because rather than our desire escalating us into violence and aggression towards one another, we now know how to desire love.
+And love leads us to relationships of connection and peace with one another.

 And by the way, whether you believe in the literal resurrection of Christ like I do or not, or are a Christian or not, this post is still for you.